-4. High-Visibility Clothing:
+High-Visibility Clothing:

-- a) Reflective/high-visibility vests shall be worn by all workers on site for the duration of the project.
-Shirts or coats that are a high visibility fluorescent in color, worn on the outside, may be worn in lieu of the vests.
-Shirts and vests that are dirty and faded that have lost their visibility characteristics are prohibited. - b) When flagging or exposed to vehicle traffic, DOT approved vests are required.
+ANSI approved reflective/high-visibility vests shall be worn by all workers while on site for the duration of the project.

+The only exceptions will be:

+- Those that are actively involved with or are actively performing hot work (i.e. welding, brazing, soldering, grinding)

+- ANSI approved High-visibility shirts

+- Or approved by JE Dunn Safety.

+Note: Shirts and vests that have lost the high visibility and reflective characteristics are prohibited and must be replaced.

+When flagging or exposed to vehicle or mobile equipment traffic, DOT approved vests are required.

-5. Specialty Clothing:
+Specialty Clothing:

-- a) Working with welding, burning, cutting and grinding should include protections adequate to protect the person. - b) During the placement of concrete, protective clothing to avoid incidental skin contact is required. - c) Kevlar sleeves or equivalent shall be worn when the conditions warrant additional protection beyond normal clothing.
-An example would be workers performing hand demolition.
+Working with welding, burning, cutting and grinding should include protections adequate to protect the person.

+During the placement of concrete, protective clothing to avoid incidental skin contact is required.

+Cut resistant sleeves or equivalent shall be worn when the conditions warrant additional protection beyond normal clothing where cut hazards exist to forearms. (i.e. workers performing hand demolition, or working in and with metal studs)

-H. Respirators
+Respirators